Postpartum Hypertension

 Do not use any products that contain nicotine or tobacco.
 These products include cigarettes, chewing tobacco, and vaping devices, such as e-cigarettes.
 If you need help quitting, ask your health care provider.

-Check your blood pressure as often as recommended by your health care provider.
+Check your blood pressure as often as told by your health care provider.

 Return to your normal activities as told by your health care provider.
 Ask your health care provider what activities are safe for you.